ONLINE CLASSES SNAPSHOT:

 I’ve written several books, including American Government, Economics, and Civics books for Christian homeschoolers, and also edited six literature sets for Christian homeschoolers (7th through 12th “grade”).
 I’ve also written two “Homeschool Humor” books.

 Right now with my classes I’m really focused on helping Christian high schoolers learn subjects like literature and history and government from an exciting, Christian worldview!
-I went to government schools throughout my elementary, high school, and college years, and the evolutionist/socialist/statist dreck they threw at us even back then (I graduated high school in 1987) stuck in my mind, in the sense that I thought, when I started teaching, I’m going to give these kids the absolute opposite of that: the truth!
+I went to government schools throughout my elementary, high school, and college years, and the evolutionist/socialist/statist dreck they threw at us even back then (I graduated from high school in 1987) stuck in my mind, in the sense that I thought, when I started teaching, I’m going to give these kids the absolute opposite of that: the truth!

 What are these classes like?

-Just choose one of the four English + History class sets below for your student.
-We meet once per week for 90 minutes using Jitsi, a Zoom clone.
-If it’s the twelfth online class, for example, we’ll review Week 11’s assignments (partly by giving students opportunities to discuss them in smaller, “breakout” groups), introduce new topics, run through what we’re going to do the coming week, do some class activity, and so on.
+You can find out more details about the material we cover in the classes at the very bottom of this page.
+We meet once per week for 50 minutes using Jitsi, a Zoom clone.
+If it’s the Week 12 class, for example, we’ll review Week 11’s assignments (partly by sometimes giving students opportunities to discuss them in smaller, “breakout” groups), introduce new topics, run through what we’re going to do the coming week, do some class activity, and so on.
 I’ll answer questions and give students plenty of opportunities to interact and give their input.
 I enjoy working with high schoolers, so we’ll have a good time and learn a lot!

 How do the college/high school credits work?